How to apply for an Academic Technology Approval Scheme (ATAS) certificate, what's involved in the application process and how long it takes.

 ATAS and visa applications

-If your ATAS certificate does not match your university offer you may be refused a visa.
-Please contact UK Visas and Immigration (UKVI) for advice on visa matters.
+If your ATAS certificate does not match your university offer, you may be refused permission on the Work or Student route.
+Contact UK Visas and Immigration (UKVI) for advice on visas.

 If you’re refused an ATAS certificate

-Without an ATAS certificate you will not be granted a visa to study in the UK if your course requires one.
-However, applications for other courses that do not require an ATAS certificate will be considered on an individual basis.
+Without an ATAS certificate, you will not be granted permission to study or research in the UK.
+Applications for other courses and areas that do not need an ATAS certificate will be considered on an individual basis.
 If you think your application has been treated unfairly you can ask for a review.

 When you get your certificate

-If your ATAS application is successful, you will receive a certificate by email to the address that you used to register.
-You should check your Junk folders regularly to ensure the email has not been filtered out.
-Once you receive your certificate, you should:
+If your ATAS application is successful, you will receive a certificate by email.
+You should check your junk folders regularly to ensure the email has not been filtered out.
+When you receive your certificate, you should:

-- check the details on it are correct and match your offer documentation from your HEI
+- check the details on it are correct and match your offer/research documentation from your HEI or research institute

-- contact the ATAS unit at ATAS@fco.gov.uk if there are any mistakes
+- contact the ATAS unit at ATAS@fcdo.gov.uk if there are mistakes or inaccuracies

 If your visa has expired and you haven’t received your ATAS certificate

-It is important that you know the expiry date of your visa and have a clear understanding of what documentation you need to support a new visa application.
-You must ensure you have submitted an ATAS application to support your visa application in plenty of time: at least 3 calendar months before you need to apply for a new visa.
+It is important that you know the expiry date of your current period of permission to stay in the UK and understand what documentation you need to apply to extend it.
+You must submit an ATAS application to support your visa application under the relevant route at least 3 months before you need to apply for permission to stay.

 Applying for an ATAS certificate does not guarantee it will be issued.
-Failure to produce a valid ATAS certificate could result in your application for an extension being refused.
+If you do not successfully obtain an ATAS certificate, your application for permission to stay in the UK will be refused.

 Contact the ATAS team

-The ATAS team usually works from Monday to Friday 09.00 to 17.00.
+The ATAS team usually works from Monday to Friday 9am to 5pm.
 We aim to answer your email within 5 working days, but this may not be possible during busy periods.
-Note that where your query is answered on this website we may not respond.
-We are unable to provide a telephone service to students, but your HEI may be able to make representations to us on your behalf.

-Once you have submitted your ATAS application your details will be held on our secure server in accordance with the Data Protection Act (1998).
-Once a decision has been made on your application that decision will be shared with UKVI, the Home Office and the HEI you have applied to.
-We will not share your details with anyone else unless there are sufficient grounds under the Data Protection Act (1998).
+Your ATAS application will be held on our secure server.
+When a decision has been made on your application, it will be shared with UKVI, the Home Office and the HEI you have applied to.
+We will not share your details with anyone else unless there are sufficient grounds to do so.